buglss/cronti/README.md

 /* returns "0 2 * * *" */
 /* ************************************************************************ */

-/* Generate crontime of the spesific date. */ cronti.onDate("2022-05-26T09:30:00.000Z")
+/* Generate crontime expression of the spesific date. */ cronti.onDate("2022-05-26T09:30:00.000Z")
 /* - OR - */
 cronti.onDate(new Date("2022-05-26 12:30"))
 /* returns "30 12 26 * *" */
 /* ************************************************************************ */

-/* Generate crontime of the spesific day of date. */ cronti.onDay("2022-05-26T09:30:00.000Z")
+/* Generate crontime expression of the spesific day of date. */ cronti.onDay("2022-05-26T09:30:00.000Z")
 /* - OR - */
 cronti.onDay(new Date("2022-05-26 12:30"))
 /* returns "30 12 26 5 *" */
 /* ************************************************************************ */

-/* Create crontime with various combinations of month, week, weekdays, hours, minutes and tick.
+/* Create crontime with various combinations of month, week, weekdays, time and tick parameters.
  * Attention!
 The crontime expression change according to the time they were created.
 The time to be tested is 27.05.2022.
 */
 cronti.onTime({month: 4, week: 2})
 /* returns "30 12 15-21 5 *" */